sitphp/commands/doc/9_creating_application.md

 ### The exception event

 The "exception" event is thrown when an exception is thrown.
 To listen to this event, use the `addOnExceptionListener` method.
-It works exactly in the same way as the previously described "before command" event.

 ```php
 use SitPHP\Commands\Events\ExceptionEvent;